brennonshanks/professional_website/content/course/mol-sim/classical_mechanics.md

 The Velocity-Verlet integrator is easy to implement, has excellent numerical stability and long time energy conservation, but does have poor short time energy conservation.
 Alternative integrators that are equivalent to Velocity-Verlet are the Verlet and leapfrog algorithms.

-## Langrange and Hamilton Equation of Motion
+## The Langrangian, Action and Hamilton's Principle

 {{< youtube OpqJjKDPJBA >}}